 This article is a part of our monthly Women Evolve(d): How She Did It Series

-Kelly is a financial stress expert for women and founder of Own Your Destiny Coaching.
+Kelly is a financial wellness coach and educator for women and founder of Own Your Destiny Coaching.
 She coaches, speaks and writes about how women can transform their relationship with money and achieve peace of mind.

 Financial wellness coaching and education